MSc ICTs for Development / Course details

 - new knowledge and skills to help in the effective planning, development, implementation and management of ICT4D initiatives.

 A range of optional course units provides an opportunity to satisfy specialist ICT4D champion knowledge and skill requirements, while the overseas field visits that we offer will enable you to build up your real-world experience at no additional cost

-The course is designed for those applying, or seeking to apply, information and communication technologies in pursuit of socio-economic development goals.
+The course is designed for those applying, or seeking to apply, digital information and communication technologies in pursuit of socio-economic development goals.

 It will include those who have, or plan to have direct design and implementation responsibilities, project managerial responsibilities, or broader strategic or policy-related responsibilities.
 Typical participants include: